NotYourAverageGamer/AscensionSiteScraper4Achievements/README.md

 # AscensionSiteScraper4Achievements

+**THIS PROJECT HAS BEEN ARCHVIED AS I LEARNT THAT A MORE EFFICIENT WAY TO DO THIS IS VIA THE .MPQ FILES**

 `Ascension Site Scraper for Achievements` or `A.S.S.
 4 Achievements` is a Python script designed to scrape achievement names and IDs from the Ascension database website (db.ascension.gg).
 It fetches this information and saves it into a CSV file for easy access and manipulation.

 ## ✨ Features